 In 2015, we organized the first short-term work camp in Ban Ko Nang Kham Nuea School.
 Other work camps held yearly after that and we had the first team of middle-term volunteers in 2017 for 2 months.
 The results were very positive and it drew a lot of intention for kids and their families.

 In small communities in Thailand, local people hardly have contacts with foreigners, while students are getting pressured from the current educational system to study English but they never have a chance to meet any foreigners.
 Therefore, this will give them the chance to gain motivation to learn and explore cultural diversity by doing creative activities with international volunteers.

 Having international volunteers to learn about local fisherman’s lifestyle, it will help the fishermen to feel more motivated to preserve their local knowledge and wisdom.
 Apart from that, volunteers can also become the link between children and villagers to take part in this community learning activities.

 • Children and adults can learn English with volunteers

 • 2-way learning process between local children/ villagers and volunteers

 • To build a good relationship between volunteers and local people

 WORK AND ACTIVITIES

 Volunteers will be arranging creative activities with students.
 They will be supervised by the teachers.
-Depending of the volunteers skills, they will be proposed to organize activities with each class from Grade 1 to Grade 9 twice a week (1 hour session).
-The idea is that 1 session is more about English language while the other one is free to decide.
-Outside the school, a few villagers are willing to invite volunteers to learn about local fisherman lifestyle on Songkhla Lake and organize other common activities.
+Depending on the volunteers’ skills, they will be proposed to organize activities with each class from Grade 1 to Grade 9 twice a week (1-hour session).
+The idea is that 1 session is more about the English language while the other one is free to decide.
+Outside the school, a few villagers are willing to invite volunteers to learn about the local fisherman lifestyle on Songkhla Lake and organize other common activities.

 - Volunteers who apply for this project should be over 20 years of age and/or have a Bachelor’s Degree.
 This is specifically required by the school.